-NICMOS data obtained within \sim 40 minutes of passage through the SAA (see Section 2.3.2) exhibited a persistent signal that significantly degraded the quality of the data.
+NICMOS data obtained within $\sim 40$ minutes of passage through the SAA (see Section 2.3.2) exhibited a persistent signal that significantly degraded the quality of the data.
 This signal, caused by persistence of the cosmic ray hits, was similar to a slowly decaying, highly structured dark current and could not be removed by the standard calibration pipeline processing.

 Because HST passes through the SAA several times a day, a large fraction of NICMOS images are affected by cosmic ray persistence.
 Beginning in Cycle 12, STScI automatically schedules a pair of NICMOS ACCUM mode dark exposures after each SAA passage.
 This data will provide a map of the persistent cosmic ray afterglow when it is strongest.
 Analysis has shown that it is possible to scale and subtract such "post-SAA darks" from subsequent science exposures taken later in the same orbit, which significantly improves the quality of the science data.
-STScI has created a software tool to remove cosmic ray persistence from SAA-impacted data.
-Consult the NICMOS Instrument Handbook for more information.
+STScI is implementing a tool to remove cosmic ray persistence from SAA-impacted data.